These are the remaining undefeated teams this college basketball season | NCAA.com

 The college basketball season started with 353 undefeated teams.
-Now, we’re down to 11.
+Now, we’re down to nine.

 MORE: College basketball game times, TV schedule | Scoreboard